GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim2.md

 To exit test mode, just set `scimTestMode` back to `false` and then click the `Save Configuration` button.

-## Working in test mode
+## Working in Test Mode

 !!!
 Warning
-    Test mode is a weak security approach to protect your service.
+    Test mode provides little security to protect your service.
 The way this feature operates in Gluu Server can change in future releases.

 To interact with the service in test mode, you will have to:

 - Activate test mode via oxTrust

-- Create an OpenId client
+- Create an OpenID client

 - Request an access token to the token endpoint

-- Extract the token from response
+- Extract the token from the response

 - Send requests to SCIM endpoints passing the token

-- Re-obtain a new access token for subsequent requests if needed
+- Obtain a new access token for subsequent requests if needed

-**Important notes:**
+**Important Notes:**

-- When in trouble check your **Gluu Server logs**.
-These files usually reveal the source of problems when things are going wrong: SCIM service implementation resides in oxTrust so that's the first place to look at.
-Authorization issues (access tokens problems, for instance) are on the side of oxAuth (the authorization server).
+- When in trouble, check **Gluu Server logs**.
+These files usually reveal the source of problems when things are going wrong: SCIM service implementation resides in oxTrust, so that's the first place to look.
+Authorization issues (access tokens problems, for instance) are on the side of oxAuth (the authorization server)

     - oxTrust log is located at `/opt/gluu/jetty/identity/logs/oxtrust.log`

     - oxAuth log is at `/opt/gluu/jetty/oxauth/logs/oxauth.log`

-    - It's convenient to set the logging level for both applications to **TRACE** while doing your work.
-See the [log management](../operation/logs.md) page for more information.
+    - It's convenient to set the logging level for both applications to **TRACE** while in Test Mode.
+See the [log management](../operation/logs.md) page for more information

-- If you already have some acquaintance with Gluu's SCIM service, quickly glance [this section](#differences-between-current-31x-and-older-test-mode) so you can contrast the current approach employed in test mode with the older one (3.0.2 and earlier).
+- If acquainted with Gluu's SCIM service, quickly glance at [this section](#differences-between-current-31x-and-older-test-mode) to contrast the current approach employed in test mode with the older one (3.0.2 and earlier)

-- If you are familiar to the Java programming language, you can skip the steps listed above and simply use the [SCIM-Client](#testing-with-the-scim-client): a Java library developed by Gluu.
-Those steps are already implemented in the library so usage of the service is more straightforward.
+- If familiar with the Java programming language, skip the steps listed above and simply use the [SCIM-Client](#testing-with-the-scim-client): a Java library developed by Gluu.
+Those steps are already implemented in the library, so usage of the service is more straightforward

-### Create an OpenId client
+### Create an OpenID Client

-In this step we will create an OpenId Connect client that will allow us to request valid access tokens to interact with the service.
+In this step, we will create an OpenId Connect client that will allow us to request valid access tokens to interact with the service.

-There are two ways of creating a client.
-One consists of issuing a HTTP POST to the already existing client registration endpoint of your Gluu Server and parsing the received response.
-Another, more end-user oriented is via oxTrust.
+There are two ways to create a client.
+One consists of issuing an HTTP POST to the already existing client registration endpoint of your Gluu Server and parsing the received response.
+Another, more end-user oriented approach is via oxTrust.

 If you want to follow the first approach (direct interaction with registration endpoint), locate its endpoint URL by visiting `https://<your-gluu-host>/.well-known/openid-configuration` and inspect the property `registration_endpoint`.
-To know how to structure a payload refer to section 3 of the OpenID Connect [Dynamic Client Registration 1.0 spec](http://openid.net/specs/openid-connect-registration-1_0.html).
+To know how to structure a payload, refer to section 3 of the OpenID Connect [Dynamic Client Registration 1.0 spec](http://openid.net/specs/openid-connect-registration-1_0.html).

 The more pleasant second alternative is using the Gluu server administration web interface.
 Just follow these steps:

-- Login to `https://<your-gluu-host>/identity` using your admin credentials
+- Log in to `https://<your-gluu-host>/identity` using the admin credentials

 - Go to `OpenId connect` > `Clients` and click the **Add client** button

 - Fill out the form using the following values.
-As you will see most default values are OK:
+Most of the default values are OK:

     - Client Name: SCIM-Client.
 You may enter a different name